 TFRs for different birth orders have significant regional differentiation in Russia.
 In recent years, the regional differentiation of TFR3+ has visibly increased.
 In 2018, the ratio of the maximum and minimum values of TFR3+ in Russian regions was 6.48, and in 2022, it reached 8.82.
 A steady increase in differentiation is also observed for TFR from 2.65 to 3.15.
-At the same time, regional differentiation of TFR3+ in Russian regions can be explained by the high variability in regional public measures to support the birth of third children.
+At the same time, regional differentiation of TFR1 and TFR2 decreased slightly.
+Perhaps the significant differentiation of TFR3+ in Russian regions can be explained by the high variability in regional public measures to support the birth of third children.
 Regional authorities are responsible for the development and implementation of such support measures, whereas fertility support measures in Russia are generally established at the national level.

 Maternity capital has been the most commonly employed policy measure to support fertility in Russia.
-Since its launch in 2007, this benefit has been paid to families for the birth of a second child (Federal Law, $N \ge 256$).
+Since its launch in 2007, this benefit has been paid to families for the birth of a second child (Federal Law, No 256).
 As of 2020, most of the maternity capital is paid after the first child's birth, and a more minor proportion is paid after the second child's birth.